 - Fetches all pages using page or cursor strategies without gaps

-- Handles 429/5xx with retries and exponential backoff
+- Handles 429 and 5xx with retries and exponential backoff

-Split In Batchesfor memory safety - Resumes safely using checkpoints to avoid re-fetching on restart
+Split In Batchesfor memory safety - Resumes safely from checkpoints after restarts

 - Respects provider quotas by reading

-Before building, you need to identify which pagination model the target API uses.
-Most APIs fall into one of two categories, and choosing the wrong pattern leads to missed or duplicate records.
+Before writing any nodes, identify which pagination model the target API uses.
+Most APIs fall into one of two camps, and picking the wrong pattern is how rows go missing or duplicate.

-The API accepts page + limit or offset + limit parameters.
-You increment the page number (or offset) until you get fewer results than the limit.
+The API accepts page + limit or offset + limit.
+You increment the page number (or offset) until the response returns fewer items than the limit.

-- Pros: Simple to implement, easy to calculate total pages
+Pros: easy to implement, easy to calculate total pages.

 // Example: GET /items?page={{$json.page}}&limit=100